lowRISC/sunburst-chip/README.md

 Here is a brief comparison of TL-UL to other buses as quoted from the [OpenTitan TL-UL documentation](https://opentitan.org/book/hw/ip/tlul/index.html#description):

 > TL-UL is a lightweight bus that combines the point-to-point split-transaction features of the powerful TileLink (or AMBA AXI) 5-channel bus without the high pin-count overhead.
-> It is intended to be about on par of pincount with APB but with the transaction performance of AXI-4, modulo the following assumptions.
+> It is intended to be about on par of pin count with APB but with the transaction performance of AXI-4, modulo the following assumptions.
 >
 > - Only one request (read or write) per cycle
 > - Only one response (read or write) per cycle